flapjs/FLAPJS-WebApp/src/app/modules/cfg/CFG.md

 In this example, S, C, and D are Variables, S being the Start Variable (usually the lhs variable of the first rule).
 The terminals are 0 and 1.
 Each line is a rule and defines what each variable on the left hand side can be recursively substituted to.
 Variables can be replaced with other variables, terminals, or both.

-### Converting to Push Down Automata
+### Converting to Pushdown Automata

-Context Free Grammars and Push Down Automata have the same expressive power, and we can algorithmically define PDAs that describe the same language as CFGs.
+Context Free Grammars and Pushdown Automata have the same expressive power, and we can algorithmically define PDAs that describe the same language as CFGs.
 There is a wonderful Youtube [video](https://www.youtube.com/watch?v=xWWRoiPRAi4&amp=&t=748s) that explains the algorithm we use, but the basic rules are listed below

 1. Push a $ on the stack to make the bottom of the stack
 2. Push the starting variable of the CFG